deanishe/alfred-firefox/doc/setup.md

   ![Current Tab actions in Alfred Preferences](current-tab-actions.png)

 2. You have to allow the workflow to run in private windows to use the "Open in Incognito Window" action.
-To do this, go to `about:addons` and click the workflow's "Manage" button.
+If you didn't allow this on installation, you can grant the permission later by going to `about:addons` and clicking the workflow's "Manage" button.
 Then select "Run in Private Windows: Allow".

   ![Manage addon button](manage-addon.png)